 The political tension in Sparta was not eased by Demaratus’s departure; if anything, it was exacerbated.
 The fault lines running through the body politic split wide in 491 BC, when one of the guards who had been present at Cleomenes’s fateful meeting with the oracle decided that he could no longer keep his king’s shameful secret.
 Standing at the speaker’s podium in the town square, he repeated every word that had been said at that furtive meeting.
-The Senate then demanded that the other guard testify; put to the test this way, his sense of honor too left him unable to lie.
+The Senate had no choice but to demand that the other guard confirm or deny the accusation; put to the test this way, his sense of honor too left him unable to lie.

 This was a crisis in government such as Sparta had not known since the time of Lycurgus.
 Questioned directly, Cleomenes admitted what he had done, but Leotychidas insisted that he was innocent of the plot that had made him king — that he had always presumed the oracle and her god to be truly neutral arbiters.
-Although the Senate lacked any evidence to disprove this dubious assertion, and thus could do nothing to punish Leotychidas, it could punish Cleomenes for his admitted malfeasance.
+The Senate lacked any firm evidence that disproved this assertion, and thus could do nothing to punish Leotychidas.
+But it could punish Cleomenes for his admitted malfeasance.
 As the Senate debated what to do with its guilty king, it left him in leg chains on the town square, where anyone who wished to could throw filth at him and excoriate him for his shameful conspiracy.
 The question before the Senate now was whether this form of mortification would be sufficient to redeem him, or whether still more drastic measures must be taken.
-But as it happened, Cleomenes relieved the senators of the burden of this decision.
+But as it happened, Cleomenes himself relieved the senators of the burden of this decision.

 Kneeling there in his leg chains, the king suddenly lunged out and grabbed a dagger from the belt of the guard standing next to him.
 “I refuse to live with this humiliation!” he shouted, and plunged the knife into his abdomen.
 He wrenched it from side to side, ripping and tearing at his bowels until he fell to the ground face-forward, dead.